Supported docblock annotations

 @psalm-internal

-Used to mark a class, property or function as internal to a given namespace.
+Used to mark a class, property or function as internal to a given namespace or class or even method.
 Psalm treats this slightly differently to the PHPDoc @internal tag.
 For @internal, an issue is raised if the calling code is in a namespace completely unrelated to the namespace of the calling code, i.e. not sharing the first element of the namespace.

 In contrast for @psalm-internal, the docblock line must specify a namespace.
 An issue is raised if the calling code is not within the given namespace.